 The recent decision by former Vice President Abubakar Atiku to donate N50million towards the coronavirus relief effort of the Federal Government has been criticized as too small by some Nigerians.
-According to them, the billionaire businessman is in a position to do much more in this moment of crisis.

 The former Presidential candidate of the People’s Democratic Party (PDP) in the 2019 election made the donation days after he announced that one of his sons who recently returned from London has tested positive for coronavirus.